 Don’t Neglect the Travel and Trip Insurance

-Cozumel and her ferries are safe.
+Cozumel ferry rides are safe.
 But the value of travel insurance is huge – for the peace of mind, alone.
 I’ve learned my lesson enough, so now I always buy it on my own trips, and recommend it to friends and you dear readers.

 There are plenty of high-quality carriers on the market, so just see what your homeowners insurance company might have to offer, or compare travel-specific policies that include things unique to traveling, like adventure activities or diving equipment.